uit-inf-2201-s17/uit-inf-2201-s17.github.io/index.md

 The github repository for this course is: [github.com/uit-inf-2201-s17/](https://github.com/uit-inf-2201-s17/)

 We use the [inf-2201-s17@list.uit.no](https://list.uit.no/sympa/info/inf-2201-s17) mailing list to send important information.
+PS: archived list mails are also located at the list site.

 We also have a Slack team [uit-inf-2201-s17](https://uit-inf-2201-s17.slack.com).

 We have the following rooms and hours: